Featured image of post Kubernetes Network Policies Explained: A Practical Guide to Kubernetes Network Policies

 3

-• If any policy allows traffic, it’s allowed
+• If any policy allows the traffic, it goes through

 Performance Considerations